FAQ — Upgrading from Skype for Business to Microsoft Teams

-Yes.
-The upgrade notification will simply alert users that Skype for Business will be upgrading to Teams and invite them to get started with Teams, if they haven’t already.
+Yes, the upgrade notification will simply alert users that Skype for Business will be upgrading to Teams and invite them to get started with Teams if they haven’t already.
 We recommend complementing this notification with an awareness campaign (emails, FAQs, helpdesk readiness, posters/signage) to communicate further details specific to your organization, such as timing for the upgrade, calls-to-action for the user, access to training, and so on.
 For communication templates, download our Upgrade Success Kit.

 How can customers learn when Skype for Business capabilities will be available in Teams?

 Which APIs and SDKs will be made available for Teams?